BeatButton/conductor/README.md

 - Load the job definitions
 - Parse them and schedule the next run for each job (persist to run-next file)
 - Log to stderr whenever a job is run

+## Deploying

+- Install Python 3.7+
+- Pull Conductor from the repository
+- Create a virtual environment in the Conductor directory
+- Activate the virtual environment
+- Install the dependencies in requirements.txt
+- Set environment variables CONDUCTOR_JOBS_DIR and CONDUCTOR_RUN_NEXT_DIR

+## Notes

+- Conductor does not respond to keyboard interrupts whlie sleeping.
+It will process them as soon as it polls again or a task wakes up.